Laverton Halt railway station

 Laverton Halt railway station was a halt on the Honeybourne Line from Honeybourne to Cheltenham which served the hamlet of Laverton in Gloucestershire between 1905 and 1960.

 The line through the site of the now-demolished station, lifted after the route's full closure in 1976, has been relaid by the Gloucestershire Warwickshire Steam Railway, with the first service to the site running on 30 March 2011.
-Whilst the station has not been rebuilt, a run-round was constructed at the site, which has now been removed (May 2016) ready for the extension to Broadway station.
+Whilst the station has not been rebuilt, a run-round was constructed at the site, which has now been removed ready for the extension to Broadway station which opened in 2018.

 History

 On 9 July 1859, the Oxford, Worcester and Wolverhampton Railway opened a line from Stratford-upon-Avon to Honeybourne.
 The OW&W became the West Midland Railway in 1860 and was acquired by Great Western Railway in 1883 with a view to combining it with the Birmingham to Stratford Line to create a high-speed route from the Midlands to the South West.
 The GWR obtained authorisation in 1899 for the construction of a double-track line between Honeybourne and Cheltenham and this was completed in stages by 1908.

 Laverton Halt was opened on 14 August 1905.
 It was situated half a mile from the village of Laverton, from which it was separated by what is now the B4632 road.
 As well as Laverton, the halt served the villages of Buckland, Wormington and Stanton.
 To the south of Laverton Halt is Stanway Viaduct, a viaduct comprising 15 arches, each of which is 15 ft in width and 46 ft in height constructed of Staffordshire blue brick.